sdiehl/write-you-a-haskell/001_basics.md

 Pattern matching
 ----------------

-Pattern matching allows us to discriminate on the constructor(s) of a datatype, mapping separate cases to separate code paths.
+Pattern matching allows us to discriminate on the constructors of a datatype, mapping separate cases to separate code paths.

 ```haskell